Homelessness Advice

 Suitability review

-• If the council offers you temporary or permanent accommodation, which you consider to be inappropriate, you can apply for a suitability review within 3 weeks of the offer.
+• You can apply for a suitability review within 3 weeks of the offer if:

 • The property is unsafe e.g. mould and damp or structural damage.